FoxHoundOps/IoTGoat-Research-Challenge/README.md

 # IoTGoat-Research-Challenge

 This repository contains the documentation and automation scripts for the IoTGoat Research Challenge.
 The challenge involves performing a penetration test on IoTGoat, an intentionally vulnerable IoT firmware.
 The goal is to identify vulnerabilities, assess the security posture, and demonstrate possible exploitation scenarios.

+*Note: Unfortunately I was unable to complete this challenge in its entirety.
+With a full-time job, I was only able to dedicate a few hours in my evenings in the past week and some time on this Mother's Day weekend to work on this research challenge.
+I hope this report can still serve to provide insight into my approach and methodology in tackling similar problems.*

 ## Report